jacecotton/tcds/scripts/WebComponent/README.md

   }
 }
 ```

+Note that `WebComponent`'s state and prop system (see below) negates the built-in method for handling attribute updates (the `observedAttributes` property and `attributeChangedCallback` method).
+With `WebComponent`, all attributes are observed by default and synchronized with the `props` property (or `state` property if indicated).

 ## Props
 Props are accessible internally from the public `props` property.
 This object is readonly, and is populated from attributes set by the component user on the component instance.